joomla/user-interface-text/A-Z.md

 Lower case is preferable but use capitalisation for:
 * Menu items and Labels - Do not capitalise joining words and words of three characters or less such as and, to, for.

+#### Check in, Check out
+Check-in is hyphenated when it’s a noun eg  I was early for check-in Check in is two words when it's a verb eg I walked up to the counter to check in Checkout is one word when it's a noun eg you wait in the checkout line Check out is two words when it's a verb eg you are ready to check out of the hotel

 #### Contractions
 Use contractions eg can't, you'll.
 Avoid using should've', could've, would've etc – these are hard to read.